Introduction:

 If Jesus says it's great, then it must be pretty great.

-If God Himself refers to something as being great, then it must be spectacular.
+If God himself refers to something as being great, then it must be spectacular.

-So church, can we just believe Jesus and wait 15 minutes and find out what it is?
+So church, can we just believe Jesus and like wait 15 minutes and find out what it is?

-I'm going to tell you all the stupid insults and slander are going to look pretty petty
+Because I got to tell you, all the stupid insults and slander are going to look pretty petty in light of whatever Jesus has for you.

 And that's a reason to rejoice.